YoungMasterDavid/First-Lab/README.md

 # OSI Model Simulation in Python

 ## Description
 This project simulates the **OSI Model** using Python.
 It implements all 7 layers and simulates data transmission.
+This does not connect to other devices because I didn't have any other device to try to connect to.
+Therefore, I only made this to open two terminals at the same time.
+First with the receiving and the second for the sending.

 ## Installation
 1. Clone the repository: